 How to present a research paper in PPT: best practices

-A research paper presentation is frequently used at conferences and other events where you have a chance to share the results of your research and receive feedback from colleagues.
+A research paper presentation is commonly used at conferences and other events where you have a chance to share the results of your research and receive feedback from colleagues.
 Although it may appear as simple as summarizing the findings, successful examples of research paper presentations show that there is a little bit more to it.

 Research paper PowerPoint presentation outline